Trivivium/devops-2k20/report/REPORT.md

 #### Exception Logging

-As mentioned in the start we also sought to gather exception from the production environment.
+As mentioned in the start we also sought to gather exceptions from the production environment.
 For this we ended up using [Sentry.io](https://sentry.io/welcome/).
 This was motivated primarily from their ability to aggregate the exceptions, and provide metrics with regards to the number of users affected by the exception,